amwiens/SmartGenealogy/README.md

 ![Visual Studio Options](/assets/images/VSOptions.png "Visual Studio Options")

 Tesseract is used for OCR of images.
+This needs trained language models to be downloaded in order to run which you can download [here](https://github.com/tesseract-ocr/tessdata).

+[Geocodio](https://www.geocod.io/) is used for geocoding places within the United States.
+The API key is set in the settings area of the application.